TaTo30/vue-pdf/docs/guide/methods.md

 ## reload

-Allows to reload page render task, useful to update parent width when [`fit-parent`](./props.html#fit-parent) prop is used
+Reload page's render task, useful to update some props, for example, the parent width when [`fit-parent`](./props.html#fit-parent) is used

 ```vue
 <script setup>